THIS MODULE CAN BE TAKEN AS PART OF THE ADVANCED DIPLOMA PROGRAMME

 LOCATION FOR THE PRACTICUM

-Our canine practicums will take place in (or near to) the beautiful New Forest District, UK, unless other locations have been advertised at the time of booking.
+Our canine practicums will take place in (or near to) the beautiful New Forest District, UK.
+We are also exploring a facility in Canada.

 If you are interested in taking this module as standalone CPD, please click on the fish to contact us today.
 Applications are ongoing due to the part-online nature of the content.